Standard 1: Philosophy and Foundations

 The seven indicators and related descriptors in this standard will help a school assess their approach to curricular content, instruction and assessment, and the extent to which these are consistent with the school’s mission, vision, values and philosophy of education.

 The growth of students and staff towards maturity in Christ is a key goal of Christian schools.
 The extent to which this goal is being achieved, however, is very difficult to measure.
 Acknowledging the primary work of the Holy Spirit in a believer’s life, Christian schools take intentional steps to see that work flourish.
 The school’s instructional program seeks to develop a heart of service and leadership in students and staff.

-The four indicators and related descriptors in this standard will help a school to assess the extent to which their programs and practices promote the spiritual growth towards Christ-like character and service of their students and staff.
+The five indicators and related descriptors in this standard will help a school to assess the extent to which their programs and practices promote the spiritual growth towards Christ-like character and service of their students and staff.